aridjayarecipes/cutesrecipes.web.app/content/post/1883-recipe-of-perfect-warm-carrot-salad.md

 1. Get 250 g mixed pre-cooked grains
 1. Prepare 40 g feta cheese
 1. Get 1 tbls red wine vinegar
-1. Get  Evoo, s&p
+1. Get  Evoo, s&amp;p

 Gajar no sambharo - it is common gujarati warm salad serve with fafda, gathiya,etc.it is also best side dish with curry/sabji and roti or with rice.it is.
 Place carrots, ginger, honey and juice from pineapple in a sauce pan, cook on high uncovered for about five minutes or until carrots are.
 The combination of sweet and spicy roasted carrots, earthy adzuki beans, and tangy dressing is a taste sensation.
-This Indian warm carrot salad side dish is excerpted from 'The Indian Cooking Course' by Monisha This delightful Gujarati side dish is served with main meals.
+This Indian warm carrot salad side dish is excerpted from &#39;The Indian Cooking Course&#39; by Monisha This delightful Gujarati side dish is served with main meals.

 <!--inarticleads2-->